LAStools/LAStools/bin/lascopcindex_README.txt

 is specifically designed for dense point clouds obtained from sources such as drone, terrestrial lidar, photogrammetry, and other non-spatially coherent acquisitions.
 Works only for a single input file.

->> lascopcindex -i in.laz -o tls.copc.laz -tls
+>> lascopcindex -i tls.laz -tls

 This is equivalent to -unordered -root_light.
 Additionally, the internal routine variation for computing the maximum depth of the octree is specifically tailored to handle terrestrial lidar data more effectively.

->> lascopcindex -i in.laz -o out.copc.laz -ondisk
+>> lascopcindex -merge -i *.laz -o out.copc.laz -ondisk

 When sorting and clustering massive point clouds, it can exert a significant strain on the main memory (RAM).
-To alleviate this memory pressure, an option is available to store the data on disk instead, reducing the memory usage.
+To alleviate this memory pressure, an option is available to store temporary data on disk, reducing the memory usage.
 By storing the data on disk, the memory usage can be reduced by 2 or more, although it may lead to an increase in processing time.